-We’re all familiar with the handwringing, maybe even wrung our own hands about it: in the good old slow days, people had the time to develop expertise in a given subject.
-Nowadays we’re all a mile wide and an inch deep, and everybody is being flushed to hell in a deluge of information.
+We’re all familiar with the Internet handwringing, maybe even wrung our own hands: in the good old slow days, people had the time to study a subject deeply.
+They could develop true expertise.
+Now (we fret), the Internet has made us all a mile wide and an inch deep, and everybody is being flushed away by a fire hose of information.

-The counter argument, of course, is that all the ready information serves to illuminate connections across disparate areas of human endeavor.
+The counter argument is that all the ready information we now have access to serves to illuminate connections across disparate areas of human endeavor.
+It’s interdisciplinary!
 We’re not entering a new Dark Age (the optimists argue), but rather another Enlightenment, when new generations of Renaissance people will develop expertise in a variety of fields.

-This cheerier view of our information-sodden age occurred to me, perhaps ironically, not while surfing the web but while poking through The Collections, the massive and engrossing new book chronicling all the collections at the University of Texas at Austin.
+This cheerier view of our information-sodden age occurred to me not while surfing the web, but while poking through The Collections, the massive, engrossing, 900-page new book chronicling all the collections at the University of Texas at Austin.
 It’s an encyclopedia of the holdings at our state’s mega-university, and like the encyclopedias of yore, its subject matter ricochets from one page to the next, inviting the curious to trace similarities between science, history, art, film, law… pretty much every subject the university teaches is represented in this stunning tome.
 Just be sure to bend your knees when you lift it.

 In the mid-aughts, Bober began poking around the university and realized there was no single registry of all the collections held there.
 Many of these collections are very well-known and respected within their discipline, but you wouldn’t know of their existence if you weren’t, say, an expert in the history of vacuum tubes.
 “I was continually surprised by things I didn’t know existed at the university.
 The treasures aren’t hidden, but they’re very elusive,” she said.